A comprehensive source of global economic data

 What the service includes

-- Dependable methodology.
+- Robust methodology.
 Well-constructed global forecasts are derived from Oxford Economics’ proprietary Global Economic Model, the industry’s most widely used forecasting paradigm.

-- Advanced spreadsheet functions.
-Our web-based databank allows users to download information quickly using Excel and Adobe formats.
+- Advanced analytical functions.
+Our web-based databank allows users to quickly build custom queries with complete flexibility and view the data in tables, charts, and maps.
 Users can modify forecast frequency, time variables, and data presentation.
 Numbers may be represented as absolutes, percentages, and even differences between time periods.
 All data are annotated by source, time of update, and analyst.